MaxTheBeast300/MaxTheBeast300.github.io/index.md

 Using the pictures and [Meshroom](https://alicevision.org/) application, the many photos would first create a point-based shape and then would be refined into a greater detailed mesh.
 The results are stunning!
 ![Points](tombProcess.jpg)
 ![Tomb](Tomb1.png)

+## Ethical dimensions

+This project involves and presents many ethical problems and questions we have to think about.
+What does it mean to digitalize the information here, without the explicit consent of the deceased person (not that we can since they are no longer alive)?
+We could argue that we are reducing a living thing, memory, and legacy to a small digital box.
+These questions are amongst many that was explored in class.